How to Reduce Your Mental Load as a Mother

 I know not everyone has a helpful partner, and if that's the case it might be time to put your foot down.
 If you've tried asking and delegating but you're still managing absolutely everything, then stop.

 Let the house become messy.
 Let the laundry pile up.
-You aren't a maid and your husband or wife is perfectly capable of washing his own plate.
+You aren't a maid and your partner is perfectly capable of washing their own plate.

 Sometimes people will ignore responsibilities because they know you will get fed up and do it.